|

 H.264 codec is best choice for editing purposes, thanks to its video quality and compression.
 Also known as .MOV or MPEG-4, H.264 is supported by most computers, handheld devices, web browsers and editing software, H.264 should be considered a requirement for any camera you may choose.
 AVI will work, but having to convert video between formats is an extra step that's best avoided.
 Video codec also determines storage requirements, and H.264 can cut file size by 50% or more over other file formats.

-minimum broadcast quality.
+As for resolution and frame rate, 720p at 30fps is considered minimum broadcast quality.
 1080p is better, as is 60fps, and these settings can be mixed down for posting.
 4K and above is overkill (IMHO), and not worth the extra burdens of storage and editing requirements.
-You may prefer to shoot at higher quality settings, but we're talking about 1GB/min. in some cases; depending on number of cams, edited versions and software, storage requirements can escalate quickly.
+You may prefer to shoot at higher quality settings, but we're talking about 1GB/min. in some cases; depending on number of cams, edited versions, format and software, storage requirements can escalate quickly.

 (720p = 1280 x 720 pixels, 1080p = 1920 x 1080.
 Both are wide-format 16:9 aspect ratio.)